Weikai-Xu/Weikai-Xu.github.io/_pages/about.md

 - Mar 2025: I was selected for the 2024 China Association for Science and Technology (CAST) Young Talent Support Program (PhD Special Project) 🎉🎉🎉.
 - Feb 2025: One paper has been accepted by 2025 ACM/IEEE Design Automation Conference (DAC) 🎉🎉🎉.
 - Jan 2025: One paper has been accepted by 2025 IEEE Electron Devices Technology and Manufacturing Conference (EDTM) 🎉.
-- Nov 2024: One paper has been accepted by 2025 Design, Automation & Test in Europe Conference (DATE) 🎉🎉.
+- Nov 2024: One paper has been accepted by 2025 Design, Automation & Test in Europe Conference & Exhibition (DATE) 🎉🎉.
 - Sep 2024: Two papers have been accepted by 2024 IEEE International Electron Devices Meeting (IEDM) 🎉🎉🎉.
 - May 2024: One paper has been accepted by 2024 IEEE European Solid-State Electronics Research Conference (ESSERC) 🎉🎉.
 - May 2024: One paper has been accepted in IEEE Electron Device Letters 🎉🎉.